caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-type-format-transformer.md

 The next thing we'll do is define a file format that we'll use with this semantic type to define our artifact class.
 We'll call our format `SingleRecordDNAFASTAFormat`, implying that is a fasta-formatted file for storing a single DNA sequence record.

 Our `SingleRecordDNAFASTAFormat` will be a subclass of QIIME 2's `TextFileFormat` class.
-The only requirement of our subclass is that it define a method called `_validate_`, and that method should take a validation `level` as input.
+The only requirement of our subclass is that it define a method called `_validate_`, and that method should take a validation `level` as input and not return any output.
 `level` will always be provided as either `max` (the default) or `min`.
+If a problem is discovered during validation, a `qiime2.plugin.ValidationError` should be raised.
+If `_validate_` returns without raising a `ValidationError`, that indicates that validation has succeeded.

 It's up to you as the format developer to define what happens in the `_validate_` function, and that can range from no validation whatsoever (i.e., just `pass` in the function body; we don't recommend this and [consider it a plugin development anti-pattern](antipattern-skipping-validation)), to extremely detailed validation.
 The `level` is used to define whether minimal or maximal validation should be performed.